johnrcd/rovi-blog/_posts/2024-03-02-incognizance.md

 ### 01. petals must fall

-Pedals Must Fall was one of the first songs I made for this album (*the* first if we ignore the attempts beforehand), and it's probably one of my favourites.
+Petals Must Fall was one of the first songs I made for this album (*the* first if we ignore the attempts beforehand), and it's probably one of my favourites.
 It has a lot of qualities I think made it a good first track -- the lobsided rhythm of the initial synth, the low-cut noise + the bubble pop sound effects in the background, and the sad string bend around ten seconds in give a good hook to get you invested.

 There's a melody that plays for the second and third part of the song, but it's not a melody in the way I'd normally try and make one.
 It's catchy, but not in a way where you'd sing it.
 I think it adds to the (pondering?) vibe of the song.